-Designing Clinical Research (EPI 202) or prior training in clinical research study design.
+Epidemologic Methods I (EPI 203) or equivalent experience.
 This course will be most useful for students or health care professionals who are intending to translate some specific healthcare evidence into wider adoption in clinical practice or public health.

 All course materials will be posted on the course's online syllabus.

-Each session will be accompanied by recommended reading in the form of journal articles and specfic websites.
+Each session will be accompanied by recommended reading in the form of journal articles and specific websites.